livewire/livewire/docs/polling.md

 Normally, this component would show the subscriber count for the user and never update until the page was refreshed.
 However, because of `wire:poll` on the component's template, this component will now refresh itself every `2.5` seconds, keeping the subscriber count up-to-date.

-You can also specify a specific action to fire on the polling interval by passing a value to wire:poll:
+You can also specify a specific action to fire on the polling interval by passing a value to `wire:poll`:

 ```blade
 <div wire:poll="foo">